Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 4. Create an Azure Machine Learning (AML) workspace under your Azure subscription.
 Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/) to create an Azure Machine Learning workspace.

+5. Follow this [instruction](https://azure.microsoft.com/en-us/documentation/articles/sql-database-configure-firewall-settings/) to make sure your IP addresses are in the white list SQL Data Warehouse firewall.
+To locate your IP address in different Operation Systems:

+   - Windows: run `ipconfig` from Windows PowerShell.
+   - Ubuntu: run `ifconfig` from a terminal window.
+   - Linux: run `ip addr show` from a terminal window.

+   When you run IPython Notebook (in Azure Machine Learning Studio Notebook or your own notebook server), add your IP address to the white list in this way: `xxx.xxx.0.0` to `xxx.xxx.255.255` in case your IPython notebook server runs on different nodes.

 ## <a name="getdata"></a>Load the data into SQL Data Warehouse

 Open a Windows PowerShell command console.
 Run the following PowerShell commands to download the example SQL script files that we share with you on Github to a local directory you specify by parameter _-DestDir_.
 You can change the value of parameter _-DestDir_ to any local directory.
 If _-DestDir_ does not exist, it will be created by the PowerShell script.